davittatenkohayrapetyan/spring-ai-poc/README.md

 ## Troubleshooting

-- Verify OPENAI_API_KEY is exported and valid
+- Verify the Ollama service is running: `curl http://localhost:11434/api/version`
 - Check connectivity to SpaceX API: `curl https://api.spacexdata.com/v4/launches/latest`
 - Use `docker-compose logs` for container logs
 - Apple Silicon (M1/M2/M3): If you see a "no match for platform in manifest" error when building images, update to the latest Docker Desktop.
 This project now uses multi-arch base images.
 As a workaround, you can also force the platform: